yanchenglee98/tp/docs/UserGuide.md

 </div>

 ### 4.1 Resident related features

-This section will cover features related to residents.
+This section will cover various commands to manage residents.

 #### 4.1.1 Listing all residents : `list` - Lee Yan Cheng